AgarwalConsulting/java-training/code-samples/08-Docker/Problem.md

   1 TB SSD
 ```

-I have built in an application in a [microservice architecture](https://microservices.io/).
+I have built an application in a [microservice architecture](https://microservices.io/).
 With the following specs:

 ```
   # Service A